 - Technical ship design.

-- Economic and environmental assessment of design solutions.
+- Economic and environmentally sustainable assessment of design solutions.

 Learning and Teaching